Financial Aid

 Holy Child maintains a sound financial aid program in keeping with our commitment to enroll academically qualified students, regardless of their financial circumstances.
 For some families, the full tuition stretches resources beyond the family budget.
 Through Holy Child's financial aid program, we strive to make a Holy Child education possible for these families.

 Financial aid grants are need-based and are renewed annually.
 We carefully consider each financial aid application and make grants available to families with demonstrated need.
 Because we often admit more students who require aid than we can fund, admitted students do not always receive aid even if they qualify.
 Applicants admitted to the school may be placed on a Financial Aid Waitlist.
 Income, assets, liabilities, and the number of children attending tuition schools are some factors considered in determining need and eligibility for aid.
-Approximately 30% of Holy Child's student body, grades 5 through 12, receives financial assistance totaling over $2M.
-For 2023-2024, the average grant is $16,000, with individual grants ranging from 5% to 84% of tuition.
+Approximately 30% of Holy Child's student body, grades 5 through 12, receives financial assistance totaling over $2.8M.
+For 2025-2026, the average grant is $18,000.

 New Holy Child Applicants